-Long distance travel is characterised by the fact that the employee is unable to return home every day due to working conditions, namely, when 2 conditions are simultaneously met :
+Long distance travel is characterised by the fact that the employee is unable to return home every day due to working conditions, namely, when 2 conditions are simultaneously met:

-- The distance from home to place of work is 50 km or more, - The public transport available does not allow this distance to be covered in less than 1 hr 30 min,
+- The distance from home to place of work is 50 km or more (go or return), - The public transport available does not allow this distance to be covered in less than 1 hr 30 min.

 A schedule is determined for meal and accommodation expenses (with breakfast).
-There is a different schedule for assignments up to 3 months, assignments of 4 to 24 months and assignments of 25 to 72 months.
+This schedule differs for assignments up to 3 months, assignments above 3 months and up to 24 months and those above 24 months to 72 months.
 For accommodation, a distinction is made between assignments within Paris and inner area and assignments in other départements.

-Ask us : there are provisions for other categories of business expenses : costs related to occupational mobility, costs related to remote working and the use of computing and communication equipment...
+Ask us: there are provisions for other categories of business expenses: costs related to occupational mobility, costs related to remote working and the use of computing and communication equipment...